The fabulous green paradise of the royal palace in Marlia just outside Lucca

 The highlight of the villa's history and growth dates to when Napoleon named his sister, Elisa Bonaparte Baciocchi, Princess of Piombino and Lucca and then as the Grand Duchess of Tuscany.
 She purchased the villa in 1806, and it was then re-baptized with the name Villa Reale (Royal Palace) after her regal status.
 She proceeded to make many changes to the gardens, extending the property, adding nearby residences to the main body of the estate and to the villa itself as well as introducing new plants to Tuscany, including the Camellias.
 The most significant change was creating the wide expanse of garden from the villa to create a smooth downhill, ending with a lake at the end, according to the Romantic style of the period.
-The lake then was smaller than the present one, which was expanded in the 1920s, another important period for additional work on the setup of the gardens we see today.
+The lake back then was smaller than the present one, which was expanded in the 1920s, another important period for additional work on the setup of the gardens we see today.

 The gardens of Villa Marlia are the result of a combination of modifications made by Elisa and successive owners of the estate and for this reason a walk through the gardens is like being in a living museum, stepping back into its history.
 After Elisa left, the villa passed on to the Bourbons and continued being a favorite for parties for the royal court.
-It continued to be passed down to through the family until the end of the 19th century, when the last of the Bourbons died and many furnishings were sold and the villa put on the market.
+It continued to be passed down through the family until the end of the 19th century, when the last of the Bourbons died and many furnishings were sold with the villa itself being put on the market.